Lockszmith/MySlackEdits/git rebase conflict resolution.md

 # Understanding `git` Conflict Resolution by Example

-Below is an attempt to document a complete transcription of `git` operations with the purpose to demonstrate how _branching_, _merging_ and _rebasing_ work, with a focus on what is `--theirs` and `--ours` in different situations.
+Below is an attempt to document a complete transcript of `git` operations with the purpose to demonstrate how _branching_, _merging_ and _rebasing_ work, with a focus on what is `--theirs` and `--ours` in different situations.

 > Sequences start with ### and the commit title.
 It will contain all of